bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

 ---
 layout: post
 title: You have mail.
+tags: linux, thunderbird, imap4d, mailutils, mail, system
 excerpt: Learn how to manage system mails on Linux using Thunderbird.
 Set up an IMAP server with imap4d and configure Thunderbird to read local mailboxes, ensuring you never miss important notifications.
 ---

 ## Introduction

-If you are using a Linux operating system like me there are chances you often see a message like the following each time you login to your terminal.
+If you use a Linux operating system like I do, you may often see a message like the following each time you log in to your terminal:

 ```bash
 You have mail.
 ```

-In my case I completely forget about it during a long time because I configured my terminal with [Alacritty](https://github.com/alacritty/alacritty) + [Zellij](https://github.com/zellij-org/zellij) which is instantaneously opened when I open a terminal window.

-As a result the message was instantaneously hidden and I never saw it.
+In my case, I overlooked this message for an extended period because I configured my terminal with [Alacritty](https://github.com/alacritty/alacritty) + [Zellij](https://github.com/zellij-org/zellij), which opens instantaneously when I start a terminal window.
+Consequently, the message was instantly hidden, and I never saw it.

-You are perhaps in the same configuration and it's not a good situation because you can miss important notifications sent by programs encountering diverse problems.
+You might find yourself in a similar situation, which is not ideal because you could miss important notifications sent by programs encountering various issues.

-This article explains from where those mails are coming, how to configure your system to never miss those notifications and easily consult them in [Mozilla Thunderbird](https://www.thunderbird.net/).
+This article aims to explain the origin of these emails, how to configure your system to ensure you never miss these notifications, and how to easily access them using [Mozilla Thunderbird](https://www.thunderbird.net/).

 ## Read the mails with `mail` or `mailx`